Want to add a beautifully designed WooCommerce Checkout to your sales funnel?

 Relieved?
 I am sure!

-The best part is that every template is optimized for mobile.
+The best part is that every template is mobile friendly.

 For example, this is the Minimalist template with collapsible order summary turned on for mobile: